isomerpages/jointpoly-ace/_programmes/Certificate in Teaching and Learning for Adjunct Lecturers (CTLAL).md

 <p>There are 2 runs per year.
 The duration of the programme is 16 hours.</p>
 <p></p>
 <h3>Is my polytechnic participating in this programme?</h3>
-<p>All polytechnics are scheduled to be onboard this programme with effect
+<p>All polytechnics are scheduled to be onboard this programme from March
-from Mar 2025.
+2025 onwards.
+Please refer to the following table for onboarding schedule.
 <br>
 </p>
 <table style="minWidth: 150px">